 Other reasons for cloning might include replacing lost or deceased family pets and repopulating endangered or even extinct species.
 Whatever the reasons, the new cloning technologies have sparked many ethical debates among scientists, politicians and the general public.
 Several governments have considered or enacted legislation to slow down, limit or ban cloning experiments outright.
 It is clear that cloning will be a part of our lives in the future, but the course of this technology has yet to be determined.

-For more information on cloning and related topics, check out the links on the next page.
+For more information on cloning and related topics, check out the links below.

 Related HowStuffWorks Articles